 Since 2013 when Congress passed the Omnibus Rule, business associates (BAs) dealing with medical entities have been held to the same standards for protecting PHI (Protected Health Information) as covered entities (CEs), including their subcontractors.
 This means every vendor a medical practice or hospital contracts with access to patient data must be HIPAA compliant – no ifs, ands, or buts; it is the law!

-Unfortunately for covered entities, if a data breach occurs with a business associate, the CE must comply with the breach notification rules including notifying the Department of Health & Human Services (HHS), those individuals affected, and local media outlets (if the breach effects more than 500 individuals).
+Unfortunately for covered entities, if a data breach occurs with a business associate, the CE must comply with the breach notification rules including notifying the Department of Health & Human Services (HHS), those individuals affected, and local media outlets (if the breach affects more than 500 individuals).

 Are Your Business Associates a Risk or an Asset?